-Terrence Deal's quote above is one of my favorite leadership quotes.
-Possibly more than any other, the idea of healing the wounds of change portrays the role of modern leadership better than any other description.
+Terrence Deal’s quote above is one of my favorite leadership quotes.
+Possibly more than any other, the idea of healing the wounds of change portrays the role of modern leadership.
 Committed change agents typically think of change as a good thing.
-They have a vision of a better future, and they may have trouble understanding that change is scary for those who do not share their vision.
+They have a vision of a better future, and they may have trouble understanding that change is scary for anyone who do not share their vision.

 Even minor changes is difficult; major changes can be overwhelming.

-I have been in leadership roles in which massive change occurs regularly.
-I am not sure I understood why people resist it as much as they sometimes do until I saw the frustration and aggravation I experienced when cable boxes, remotes, and Playstation equipment took over our home entertainment center.
+I have been in leadership roles where massive change occurs regularly.
+I probably didn’t understood why people resist it as much as they sometimes do until I saw the frustration and aggravation I experienced when remotes, streaming services, and gaming equipment took over our home entertainment center.
 Unlike many men in the world, my husband turned over to me the TV remote and dominion of our video equipment.

 I found that a seemingly innocent push of a button made volume control inoperable.
 Sometimes, I had sound but no picture.
-I understand the DVR, but switching between Netflix and network television was and sometimes continues to be a nightmare.
-Simply turning on the evening news required “phoning a friend” on more than one occasion.
+Switching between Netflix and network television was a nightmare.
+Turning on the evening news required “phoning a friend” on more than one occasion.
 Fortunately, now my tech-savvy son lives next door.